Radio in the United States: Reach and prevalence

 The total listenership for terrestrial radio in the United States as of January 2017 was 256 million, up from 230 million in 2005.
+82 million Americans listened to AM radio at some point in June 2023, with listenership strongest in the midwest (Western New York was noted as being the only media market where a majority of listeners listened to AM) and portions of California where terrain makes groundwave reception more reliable.
 68 percent of homes have at least one radio, with the average home having 1.5 radios as of 2020, both figures being steep declines from 2008.According to information collected from a data analytics company in 2019, it was found that every week, approximately 92% of all American adults listen to radio.

 As of 2021, an estimated 12% of listenership to FCC-licensed AM and FM radio stations comes from means other than the actual AM or FM signal itself, usually an Internet radio stream.
 In an exceptional example, a radio station that had abandoned terrestrial broadcasting in 2022 (KRTY in the San Francisco Bay Area) retained half of its listening audience after selling its license and going exclusively to Internet streaming, while the FM station itself lost 90% of its listenership after it flipped to national religious broadcaster K-Love.

 Foreign language broadcasting

 The majority of programming in the United States is in English, with Spanish the second-most popular language; these are the only two languages with domestically produced, national radio networks.
 In the largest urban areas of the United States, "world ethnic" stations broadcast a wide variety of languages, including Russian, Chinese, Korean and the languages of India; although the relatively widespread languages French and German have comparatively few radio outlets; in the case of German, due to the fact that most of its speakers are Amish or from similar sects and thus shun radio technology.
 French speakers can generally receive programming direct from Canadian broadcasters, which are receivable across the Canada–US border, and a handful of local stations serving the Haitian diaspora and Creole populations also serve areas in the southeast.
+There are also radio stations broadcasting in the Navajo language to members of the Navajo tribe in Arizona, New Mexico, and Utah.

 Spanish language radio is the largest non-English broadcasting media.
 While other foreign language broadcasting declined steadily, Spanish broadcasting grew steadily from the 1920s to 1970s.
 The 1930s were boom years.
 The early success depended on the concentrated geographical audience in Texas and the Southwest.
 American stations were close to Mexico which enabled a steady circular flow of entertainers, executives and technicians, and stimulated the creative initiatives of Hispanic radio executives, brokers, and advertisers.
 Ownership was increasingly concentrated in the 1960s and 1970s.
 The industry sponsored the now-defunct trade publication Sponsor from the late 1940s to 1968.
 Spanish-language radio has influenced American and Latino discourse on key current affairs issues such as citizenship and immigration.